 7. Opt for a high-quality VoIP provider.

-You can fix thousands of problems with your network and still have issues without quality and reliable VoIP service.
+You can fix thousands of problems with your network, but you still have issues without quality and reliable VoIP service.

 To avoid and mitigate network jitter, you need robust network infrastructure and optimized routing mechanisms without worrying about managing the underlying infrastructure.
 Your VoIP service should reduce the jitter and simplify your life, not add bottlenecks.